Seatis/my-teaching-materials/team-project/hotel-booking/admin-frontend.md

  Given the running mock backend application
-  When the '/api/login/' is requested with a 'POST' request And the body is: '{"email": "test@example.com", "password": "123"}' Then it should response: '{"status": "error", "message": "Mismatched username and password"}'
+  When the '/api/login/' is requested with a 'POST' request And the body is: '{"email": "test@example.com", "password": "123"}' Then it should response: '{"status": "error", "message": "Mismatched email and password"}'
 ```

 #### Technical Requirements